scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 The Ocean Health Index Toolbox App is designed to work in the programming language **R** using input data stored in text-based *.csv* files (*csv* stands for 'comma-separated value'; these files can be opened as a spreadsheet using Microsoft Excel or similar programs).
 Data layers (data input) each have their own .csv file that are combined within the Toolbox in model calculations.
 These data layers are used for calculating goal scores, meaning that they are inputs for status, trend, pressures, and resilience.
 In the global analysis, there were over 100 data layer files included, and there will be nearly as many in regional applications, no matter what the spatial scale.
 This document describes and provides examples of how to format data for the Toolbox App.

-Ocean Health Index goal scores are calculated at the scale of the reporting unit, which is called a ‘**region**’ and then combined using a weighted average to produce the score for the overall area assessed, called a ‘**study area**’.
+Ocean Health Index goal scores are calculated at the scale of the reporting unit, which is called a <U+2018>**region**<U+2019> and then combined using a weighted average to produce the score for the overall area assessed, called a <U+2018>**study area**<U+2019>.
 The OHI Toolbox App expects each data file to be in a specific format, with data available for every region within the study area, with data organized in 'long' format (as few columns as possible), and with a unique region identifier (*rgn_id*) associated with a single *score* or *value*.
 In order to calculate trend, input data must be available as a time series for at least 5 recent years (and the longer the time series the better, as this can be used in setting temporal reference points).

 The example below shows information for a study area with 4 regions.
 There are two different (and separate) data layer files: tourism count (tr_total.csv) and natural products harvested, in metric tonnes (np_harvest_tonnes.csv).
 Each file has data for four regions (1-4) in different years, and the second has an additional 'categories' column for the different types of natural products that were harvested.
 In this example, the two data layers are appropriate for status calculations with the Toolbox because: